Terahertz

 “You’re seeing the same thing all across the U.S. as well,” he says.
 “This is the first generation raised in a secular society that doesn’t feel awkward if it doesn’t go to church.”

-8 Responses to “In the REAL Journal”
+8 thoughts on “In the REAL Journal”

 1. terahertz says: